Creating a screenshot

 1. Display the item(s) you want to capture on screen.
 For instance, if you want to take a screenshot of a particular error you experience from time to time, wait for it to appear on screen before continuing.

-2. Now, press the Print Screen button on your keyboard.
-In many cases, this button is abbreviated so it may be labeled Prnt Scr, Prnt Scrn, Prt Scr, or some other variation.
+2. Now, on your keyboard press the Print Screen key.
+This key is often abbreviated so it may be labeled Prnt

 While the name of the button implies that it will print something out of your printer, this function actually just copies a picture of what appears on your screen to the Windows clipboard.
 You can then paste it into another application.